faizanahemad/Hybrid-Weighted-Embedding-Recommender/README.md

 - Hyper param optimisation via bayesian opt
 - Add Embedding layer to GCN Triplet training, see if time increases from 50s [Done]
 - Try Normal triplet + GCN
 - Image Auto-Encoder (De-noising) File based, Image Auto-Encoder DVAE.
 Use Average Rating for that item as a target too.
+- In predict method, model.predict_generator instead of tfds for speed

 # Innovation
 - Heterogenous Features via Deep Networks